m-spangenberg/exercises_machinelearning/README.md

 #### Implementing Gradient Descent

-On each step, w, the parameter, is updated to the old value of w minus Alpha times the term d/dw of the cost function J of wb.
+On each **gradient step**, w, the parameter, is updated to the old value of w minus Alpha times the term d/dw of the cost function J of wb.
 We are simply taking modifying our parameter w by taking the current value of w and adjusting it a small amount.

 w = w-α $\frac{d}{dw}$ J(w,b)